udontur/turix/README.md

 p10k is not declared by home manager because of it's large file size.
 New p10k setup will be prompt by the p10k configurator.

 ### 3. Wakatime API
 The API is obviously not reproducable.
-Make sure to include your own `.wakatime.cfg` to make wakatime work.
+Make sure to include your own `~/.wakatime.cfg` to make wakatime work.

 ## ✅ To Do List
 ### 🚧 Fixes